thakurajayL/quality-share/docs/architecture.md

 ### 4.2.
 Static Site & CI/CD Workflow

-*   **Responsibility:** To build and deploy the website automatically when new content is approved.
+*   **Responsibility:** To build and deploy the website automatically when new content is approved, reading article data from `site/data/articles.json`.
 *   **Workflow:**
     1. Is triggered when a content Pull Request is merged into the `main` branch.
     2. A GitHub Action runs a script to update a `published_content` table in the SQLite database with the content from the newly merged file.
-    3. The GitHub Action then executes Hugo, which builds the static site using the data from the `published_content` table.
+    3. The GitHub Action then executes Hugo, which builds the static site using the data from `site/data/articles.json`.
     4. The newly built site is then deployed to GitHub Pages.
 *   **Technology:** Hugo, Go, GitHub Actions.